davidkhala/OBP-EE-utils/README.md

 ## Setup
 1. Login to Control plane as `obpadmin` with initial credential
 1. On the first time login to console
-  **Configure LDAP NOW**
+    > **Configure LDAP NOW**

     > No Active LDAP Configuration found !
-Navigate to `Configuration` tab and setup an active LDAP Configuration.
-  You will not be able to create or manage an instance without an active LDAP configuration.
+Navigate to `Configuration` tab and setup an active LDAP Configuration.You will not be able to create or manage an instance without an active LDAP configuration.

+   Then you will be redirect to:
+    > **Set Password**
+    > Please set new password for the default LDAP server.

 1. [`Configuration` tab] Set Password
 1. [`Configuration` tab] Button `Set Active`
 1. [`Configuration` tab] Button `Add User`, such as `<user>`